 4. Health: The Iron Pillar of New Delhi

 This pillar is more than 1,600 years old and even the fact that it still stands is a miracle in itself.
 It remains a mystery how an iron pillar has managed to survive this many centuries in such a humid climate without falling prey to corrosion.
 They say, however, that the pillar will take care not only of its own needs, but of yours as well.
 All you have to do is walk around it and think of your wish.
 The pillar is located in the yard of the Qutb Minar mosque.

 How much does it cost: You have to pay 250 rupees (about 3 euros) to enter the Qutb complex.

-In the Scottish lake Loch Maree there are a few islands, one of which is home to century-old oak trees.
-One of those oaks is different though – they say that it is magical and whoever squeezes a coin under its bark, will become rich.
+In the Scottish lake Loch Maree, there are a few islands, one of which is home to century-old oak trees.
+One of those oaks is different – they say that it’s magical and whoever squeezes a coin under its bark, will become rich.
 You can probably imagine what the tree looks like today – with thousands of coins piercing its bark.
-The truth is, however, that the original Wish tree, in which even Queen Victoria left her coin, rotted away long ago due to copper poisoning brought about by the numerous coins in its bark.
+The truth is, however, that the original Wish tree, in which even Queen Victoria left a coin, rotted away long ago due to copper poisoning brought about by the numerous coins in its bark.
 Its substitute will probably suffer a similar fate.

 How much does it cost: About 20 euros for a boat trip to the island.